 Be reassured that they are also very understanding about student-wellbeing issues too!
 Many have been in the Medical School for a long time and work closely with students and Sub-Deans.

-We are your fellow students and are not trained mental health professionals/counsellors/psychologists, however, if there is a course-related factor that is impacting on your mental health, let us know!
+We are your fellow students and are not trained mental health professionals/counsellors/psychologists, however, if you have any questions or concerns, we are happy advocating them on your behalf and direct you to resources!

 Chances are it is affecting other students as well.
 We are here to represent you.

 Your Clinician-Student MD Mentoring Mentor